srhercules/log4j_mass_scanner/README.md

 - Unzip LOG4J.ZIP to C:\LOG4J\.
 - Edit C:\LOG4J\LOG4J.PS1 and change #E-MAIL variables: $FROM, $TO, $SUBJECT, $SMTP_SERVER and $SMTP_PORT.
 - Execute C:\LOG4J\LOG4J.PS1.
-- Dont use PsExec when running, the scanner will monitor psexec process to finish data collect.
+- Don't use PsExec while running the scanner, since it monitors PsExec process's to finish data collection.

 # Tips:
 - Servers list will be saved on C:\LOG4J\COMPUTERS\SERVERS.CSV.
 - Detailed logs will be pupulated on C:\LOG4J\LOGS\ and moved to (FAIL, VULNERABLE or NOT_VULNERABLE).
 - Results with Chart, CSV and Log Detail will be saved on C:\LOG4J\RESULTS.
-- You can monitor threads running, opening new window of Powershell or CMD and run "tasklist | findstr /i psexec", collector will finish when not found PsExec process.
+- You can monitor scanner execution by running "tasklist | findstr /i psexec" on a new PowerShell window..Scan is concluded if no process is listed.

 # Coming soon:
 - Include fail reason.